lzx-dev/API-evaluation/lens.md

 #If none, the metric cannot be used and is only defined for documentation purposes
 ```

-## 3.Assessment
+## 3.Evaluators
-Perform specific evaluations on model and/or dataset.
+Evaluators are the classes that perform specific functions on a model and/or data.
+These can include assessing the model for fairness, or profiling a data.
+Evaluators are constantly being added to the framework, which creates Lens’s standard library.
 ```python
 from credoai.evaluators import ModelFairness, Performance metrics = ['precision_score', 'recall_score', 'equal_opportunity']